CEO Continuity Policy

 3.2 Appointment Options

-The Executive will ensure the continuity of the CEO immediately by appointing an Acting CEO, should they determine it is appropriate to do so.
-If for any reason the Executive Committee feels that it is in the best interest of the Foundation to appoint someone else to the Acting CEO role who was not on their pre-discussed list, it may exercise its authority to do so.
-Appointment may be made for the duration of the absence of the CEO or for a fixed, transitional period to be determined by the Executive Committee.
+The Executive Steering Committee will ensure the continuity of the CEO immediately by recommending the appointment of an Acting CEO, should they determine it is appropriate to do so.
+If for any reason the Executive Steering Committee feels that it is in the best interest of the Foundation to recommend someone else to the Acting CEO role who was not on their pre-discussed list, it may exercise its authority to do so.
+Appointment may be made for the duration of the absence of the CEO or for a fixed, transitional period to be determined by the Executive Steering Committee.

 3.3 Board Oversight